Maryland College Investment Plan Earns Morningstar's Highest Rating for the Fourth Year in a Row!

 It's a decision that can make a big difference for your child's future.

 All college savings portfolios are subject to market risk, including possible loss of principal.

-2013 and 2012: Morningstar analysts reviewed 64 plans for both its 2013 ratings (10/22/13) and 2012 ratings (10/15/12): Morningstar reviewed 64 plans and awarded its highest "Gold" rating to 4 of them.
-Morningstar's analysts consider five factors to determine a plan’s rating: the plan's strategy and investment process; the plan's risk-adjusted performance; an assessment of the plan's manager; the stewardship practices of the plan's administration and parent firm; and whether the plan's investment options are a good value proposition compared to its peers.
+2013 and 2012: Morningstar analysts reviewed 64 plans for both its 2013 ratings (10/22/13) and 2012 ratings (10/15/12), of which 4 plans received a "Gold" rating.
+To determine a plan's rating, Morningstar's analysts considered five factors: the plan's strategy and investment process; the plan's risk-adjusted performance; an assessment of the individuals managing the plan's investment options; the stewardship practices of the plan's administration and parent firm; and whether the plan's investment options are a good value proposition compared to its peers.
 Plans were then assigned forward-looking ratings of "Gold," "Silver," "Bronze," "Neutral," and "Negative."
-22 of the industry’s smallest plans were not rated in 2013 and 22 were not rated in 2012.
+21 of the industry's smallest plans were not rated in 2013 and 22 were not rated in 2012.

-2011 and 2010: Morningstar analysts reviewed 58 plans, of which 6 plans received a "Top" rating, and 52 plans for its 2010 survey, of which 5 plans received a "Top" rating.
-Ratings for each plan were based on five factors: the quality of the underlying investment options; performance of those options; the skill of the managers of those options; the costs associated with each plan; and the stewardship practices of each plan's program manager.
+2011 and 2010: Morningstar analysts reviewed 58 plans for its 2011 ratings, of which 6 plans received a "Top" rating, and 53 plans for its 2010 ratings, of which 5 plans received a "Top" rating.
+Ratings for each plan in 2011 and 2010 were based on five factors: the quality of the underlying investment options; performance of those options; the skill of the managers of those options; the costs associated with each plan; and the stewardship practices of each plan's program manager.
 Plans were then assigned ratings of "Top," "Above Average," "Average," "Below Average," and "Bottom."
 To earn a "Top" rating under the previous ratings scale, a plan needed to be best-in-class across all five areas.